-1C-7.
-Criminalization of Homelessness.
-Applicants must select the specific strategies the CoC implemented to prevent the criminalization of homelessness in the CoC's geographic area.
+1C-6.
+Criminalization: Select the specific strategies implemented by the CoC to prevent the criminalization of homelessness in the CoC's geographic area.
 Select all that apply.

+0 0 1 ,

-Engaged/educated local policymakers:
+Engaged/educated local policymakers: X

-Engaged/educated law enforcement: Х
+Engaged/educated law enforcement: x

-Engaged/educated local business leaders:
+Engaged/educated local business leaders

 Implemented communitywide plans:

-No strategies have been implemented:
+No strategies have been implemented

 Other:(limit 50 characters)